NoroffFEU/agency.noroff.dev/README.md

 ### Running the Project

-**Do not use live server or any other server, as this will not work.**
+**Do not use live-server or any other server, as this will not work.**
 The project is configured to run with [Vite](https://vitejs.dev/).
 Run the project with the following command.

 ```bash